epfml/disco/docs/DISCOJS.md

 ```

 The user-facing object of Disco.js is the `Disco` class, which is composed of different classes enabling distributed learning.
 These classes are the `Trainer` and the `Client`, the former handles training and the latter deals with communication.
-Since different training and communication schemes are available, these classes are abstract and various inheriting classes exist for the different schemes (e.g., `FederatedClient` for federated communication with a central server).
+Since different training and communication schemes are available, the `Client` is abstract and various inheriting classes exist (e.g., `FederatedClient` for federated communication with a central server).

 Once you understand how these classes work you will have a good grasp of DISCO.
 The remaining classes mostly deal with building these objects and making them work together.

 > [!Note]